MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 Planning for change and helping users adopt new resources will be different for every organization.
 Use the considerations and best practices here as a starting point to creating an adoption plan that fits your organization’s needs.
 Include considerations for change management and training materials for end-users in your plan.

 ### Adoption considerations:
 - Viva Connections can only be accessed in Microsoft Teams.
-If your organization is not already using Microsoft Teams, you will need to [plan the adoption of Microsoft Teams](https://adoption.microsoft.com/microsoft-teams/) alongside [Viva Connections](https://adoption.microsoft.com/viva/).
+If your organization isn't already using Microsoft Teams, you'll need to [plan the adoption of Microsoft Teams](https://adoption.microsoft.com/microsoft-teams/) alongside [Viva Connections](https://adoption.microsoft.com/viva/).
 - Make adoption easy for end-users by [pre-installing and pre-pinning the app in Teams](/viva/connections/add-viva-connections-app#then-customize-the-app-settings) while picking settings.
 - Find [early adopters and champions](https://adoption.microsoft.com/roles/champion/) and create ways to extend their enthusiasm to the rest of the organization.
 - Plan to engage with users where they typically meet and share information (for example, if your organization already meets in Teams, plan to post in channels.)
 - Determine who and where questions about Viva Connections should go to.
 Consider using a [Yammer community](https://support.microsoft.com/office/join-and-create-a-community-in-yammer-56aaf591-1fbc-4160-ba26-0c4723c23fd6), [SharePoint site](https://support.microsoft.com/office/create-a-site-in-sharepoint-4d1e11bf-8ddc-499d-b889-2b48d10b1ce8), or [Teams channels](https://support.microsoft.com/office/create-a-channel-in-teams-fda0b75e-5b90-4fb8-8857-7e102b014525) allow users to ask questions or see commonly asked questions.

 ### Change management considerations:
 - Start by creating awareness and interest in multiple channels to appeal to different audiences.
-Consider common spaces for on-site users like the breakroom or conference rooms.
+Consider common spaces for on-site users like the break room or conference rooms.
 For remote workers and the rest of the organization, plan to post announcements in Teams, Yammer, and SharePoint.
 - Make sure different audiences of end-users can easily understand how this new tool will help improve their day-to-day work.
 - Create opportunities for users to ask questions, get help, and see live demonstrations.
 Consider setting up weekly training sessions or office hours during the first month of adoption.
-Leverage champions where possible.
+Use champions where possible.
 - Reinforce change by creating incentives for using the new tools.
 - Clearly explain: how to use Viva Connections on desktop and mobile apps, how to engage with the Dashboard, the Feed, and Resources, and where to view the latest news and announcements
 - Specialized guidance for different audiences like frontline workers or hybrid workers